Different Types of Variables in C# Explained with Examples

 int[] numbers = { 1, 2, 3 };

-v Constants are variables whose values cannot be changed once they are assigned.
+Constants are variables whose values are fixed and cannot change after they are declared.

 const double Pi = 3.14159;